Why It Works

 - Hot sauce adds a touch of heat that makes this slaw really stand out.

-For the dressing: Whisk together vinegar, ketchup, sugar, black pepper, and hot sauce in small bowl.
+For the Dressing: In a small bowl, whisk together vinegar, ketchup, sugar, black pepper, and hot sauce.

 Transfer vegetables to a salad spinner and spin dry.
 Alternatively, transfer to a large rimmed baking sheet lined with a triple layer of paper towels or a clean kitchen towel and blot mixture dry with more towels.
 Return to large bowl.